bpourian/tech-test-rock/README.md

 ## Usage
-Navigate to your project directory in your terminal and type in the following
+Navigate to your project directory using your terminal and type in the following
 ```
 $ git clone https://github.com/bpourian/tech-test-rock.git
 ```
-Once the download is complete change into the new directory
+Once cloning is complete change into the new directory
 ```
 $ cd tech-test-rock
 ```